heroiclabs/nakama-java/README.md

 * Java Runtime Environment 1.8 through 1.11
 * Java Development Kit 1.8 through 1.11

-Invoke the Gradle Wrapper with `./gradlew nakamaJar` or `./gradlew satoriJar` and Gradle will install your dependencies over the network for you prior to building.
+Then run `./gradlew nakamaJar` or `./gradlew satoriJar` and Gradle will install your dependencies over the network for you prior to building.
 It will then build the .jar files.

 To run tests for Nakama, run `./gradlew nakamaTest -i`.